-Below is a selection of archived IWSc Newsletters.
-October 1997 highlighted the Annual Conference, with a very prophetic paper by Charles Hopping.
+Below are archived IWSc Newsletters, highlighting the work and role of the IWSc, plus relevant articles affecting the trade.
 March 1989 marked the first issue.
-The other issues show the work and role of the IWSc.
 If you hold copies of IWSc newsletters we would be pleased to hear from you in order to add to our on-line archive.
 We are indebted to Keith Purcell and Andrew Gibson for the loan of their archives.

 IWSc Nwsltr Spring 1999.pdf (5.96 MB)

 IWSc Newsletter Sept 1996 - required for Archiving

 IWSc Nwsltr Mar 1993.pdf (7.13 MB)

 IWSc Newsletter Sept 1998 - required for Archiving

 IWSc Newsletter Sept 1990 - required for Archiving